superashkan/GGSKA-Real-Estate-soen341projectF2023/Sprint 3/UserStoriesForSprint4.md

 ### Broker Reviews (Proposed New Feature):
 -User Story: As a homebuyer or renter, I should be able to write a review for a broker of a listing.
 Priority: Medium
 - Acceptance Criteria: Given that I have visited the house (sent a request to visit or promise to purchase).
-I should be able to write a simple review along with a rating (5-star system) after submiting via a "submit review" button.
+When I write a simple review as well as rate the broker out of 5 stars and sumbit the review.
+Then the review should be visible on the listing page.